nathan-fiscaletti/simple-ipc/README.md

    3. The `Secret`.

        The Secret is communicated to the server upon first connection to verify that the two processes are intended to communicate with each-other.

-See the [Go: `net` Documentation](https://golang.org/pkg/net/) for more information on what each of these do and how they affect the `Address` field.

 There are several helper functions to create Connection Specifications.